MEB-KI/meb-tensor-docs/README.md

 #### Interactive jobs with graphical display (X)

 First start an X server on your local computer.
-On Windows this means starting the programs Xming or VcXsrv.
+On Windows this means starting the program VcXsrv (available in MEB software center).
 On a Mac, try XQuartz.
 On Linux, an X server is usually already running, or you already know how to start one if not.

 In KiTTY, tick the box "Enable X11 forwarding" under `Connection -> SSH -> X11` before connecting.
 On Mac/Linux, add the `-Y ` flag to your `ssh` command, or